Rawrnekton/dotfiles/Readme.md

 # Setup
 ## "Enable" dotfiles
 ```
-# out of the basedir of the repo
+# out of the basedir of the repo if cloned into ~/
 stow .
 ```